List of Pacific hurricane records: Costliest tropical cyclones

-The following tropical cyclones have caused at least $500 million in damage.
+Tropical cyclones listed here are listed with the value from the source providing the highest value.
+Due to source variation and inconsistency, some sources may state damage totals lower than what is listed.

 Seasonal activity and records

 In the Central Pacific Hurricane Center's (CPHC) area of responsibility (AOR), the season with the most tropical cyclones is the 2015 season with 16 cyclones forming in or entering the region.
 A season without cyclones has happened a few times since 1966, most recently in 1979.

 Highest

 Lowest

 Before 1971 and especially 1966, data in this basin is extremely unreliable.
 The geostationary satellite era began in 1966, and that year is often considered the first year of reliable tropical records.
 Intensity estimates are most reliable starting in the 1971 season.
 A few years later, the Dvorak technique came into use.
 Those two factors make intensity estimates more reliable starting in that year.
 For these reasons, seasons prior to 1971 are not included.

 Earliest storm formation by number

 Naming history

 Naming of tropical cyclones in the eastern north Pacific began in the 1960 season.
 That year, four lists of names were created.
 The plan was to proceed in a manner similar to that of the western Pacific; that is, the name of the first storm in one season would be the next unused one from the same list, and when the bottom of one list was reached the next list was started.
 This scheme was abandoned in 1965 and next year, the lists started being recycled on a four-year rotation, starting with the A name each year.
 That same general scheme remains in use today, although the names and lists are different.
 On average, the eastern north Pacific sees about sixteen named storms per year.